ARCTraining/instructor-training/_episodes/02-practice-learning.md

 exercises: 40
 questions:
 - "How do people learn?"
-- "Who is a typical Carpentries learner?"
+- "Who is a typical researcher learner?"
 - "How can we help novices become competent practitioners?"
 objectives:
 - "Explain why practice and feedback are important for learning."